 Percocet is a powerful opioid painkiller used to treat moderate to severe pain.
 Percocet is classified as a Schedule II controlled substance by the United States Drug Enforcement Administration, which means that it does have a potential for abuse, and is available only by prescription.

-Percocet is a combination of the opioid element, which is oxycodone, and then acetaminophen, which is the active ingredient in Tylenol.
+Percocet is a combination of the opioid element oxycodone and acetaminophen, the active ingredient in Tylenol.

 People often wonder what Percocet looks like, whether or not there is yellow Percocet, and generally how to identify the drug.

-- Oxycodone Hydrochloride 2.5 mg/325 mg: In the dosing for Percocet, the first number represents how much of the opioid oxycodone it contains, and the second number is the amount of acetaminophen.
-This is the lowest dose of Percocet.
+- Oxycodone Hydrochloride 2.5 mg/325 mg: This is the lowest dose of Percocet.

-- Oxycodone Hydrochloride 5 mg/325 mg: This is the next dose up with white or yellow Percocet.
+- Oxycodone Hydrochloride 5 mg/325 mg: This is the next dose up of white or yellow Percocet.
 The acetaminophen is the same as the dose that’s a step below.

 - Oxycodone Hydrochloride 7.5 mg/325 mg: This is one of the strongest doses of Percocet given.